LEVERAGE COMPANY ASSETS

 There is typically no prepayment penalty.

-The lender will likely charge additional fees in the form of closing costs, due diligence fees and/or an origination fee.
+The lender is likely to impose additional fees. i.e. closing costs, due diligence fees, and/or an origination fee.